Carey Terrance: Playing style

 Terrance's primary assets are his speed and skating ability.
 He has also been praised for his willingness to compete for loose pucks and take hits to make plays.
 Prior to the trade with the Rangers, Ducks' director of player development Jim Johnson praised Terrance's speed and energy and noted that his "defensive game has matured" but he needs to develop more "offensive consistency and physical strength".
 Johnson also praised the way Terrance uses his speed to forecheck the opposition.

 Terrance said of his play during the 2024–25 season with Erie "I think my defensive game has developed and it's very consistent every game.
 But I just think I haven't really got things clicking consistently offensively.
 Had kind of a slow start, kind of picked it up, but just want to find that more offensive consistency in my game."
+During the 2025-26 season he acknowledged that his goal is to be a 4th line player in the NHL, recognizing that his skills are primarily defensive.
+He stated "I think that’s the way that I’m going to get my foot in the door.
+When I was at the World Juniors (with Team USA), I was kind of in the same position.
+Put out on the ice to be kind of a shutdown guy and play PK, and be relied on.
+Coming into this year, I think I understood that’s the role I was going to be put in, and I can excel in that role."

 Before the 2025-26 season, Vincent Z. Mercogliano and Peter Baugh of The Athletic rated Terrance as the Rangers' 8th best prospect.
+In March 2026 Scott Wheeler of The Athletic rated Terrance as the Rangers' 15th best prospect.
+Wheeler praised his skating speed, his effotrt, his defense and his penalty killing but expressed concern about his hands and offensive skill, concluding that "the development of his playmaking into a more consistent element could be the difference between an AHL career and any chance of becoming a call-up option/fourth-liner who adds the desired speed to a line."

 Personal life

 Terrance is a member of the Saint Regis Mohawk Tribe and was born in Akwesasne, New York.
 He became the 9th player of Mohawk descent to be drafted into the NHL.
 He received an award from the Mohawk Council of Akwesasne in recognition of his international achievements and representation of their community.

+He is a 2026 inductee in the North American Indigenous Athletics Hall of Fame (NAIAHF).